FTSE closes below 2012 opening level after drop

 Spain's benchmark government bond yield jumped above 5.9 percent on Friday after data showed Spanish banks borrowed heavily from the European Central Bank in March, reviving concerns over the country's finances.

-Bank shares were also under pressure on Wall Street, with JPMorgan (JPM.N) and Wells Fargo (WFC.N) lower despite both beating quarterly earnings expectations, the first numbers of the U.S. sector's first-quarter reporting season.
+Bank shares were also under pressure on Wall Street, with JPMorgan and Wells Fargo lower despite both beating quarterly earnings expectations, the first numbers of the U.S. sector's first-quarter reporting season.

 The first April reading of the Reuters/University of Michigan consumer sentiment index came in below expectations at 75.7, against a consensus forecast of 76.2.